ashierj/superdemo/doc/update/versions/gitlab_16_changes.md

   | 16.8                    |  16.8.0 - 18.8.3        | 16.8.4   |
   | 16.9                    |  16.9.0 - 16.9.1        | 16.9.2   |

+### Linux package installations

+- The [Sidekiq `min_concurrency` and `max_concurrency`](../../administration/sidekiq/extra_sidekiq_processes.md#manage-thread-counts-with-min_concurrency-and-max_concurrency-fields-deprecated) options are deprecated in GitLab 16.9.0 and due for removal in GitLab 17.0.0.
+In GitLab 16.9.0 and later, to avoid breaking changes in GitLab 17.0.0, set the new [`concurrency`](../../administration/sidekiq/extra_sidekiq_processes.md#manage-thread-counts-with-concurrency-field) option and remove the `min_concurrency` and `max_concurrency` options.

 ## 16.8.0

 - In GitLab 16.8.0 and 16.8.1, the Sidekiq gem was upgraded, and the newer version requires Redis 6.2 or later.
 If you are using Redis 6.0, upgrade